zalora/upcast/README.md

 [![Build Status](https://travis-ci.org/zalora/upcast.svg?branch=master)](https://travis-ci.org/zalora/upcast)

-Upcast is part of [Zalora Platform](https://github.com/zalora/platform).
+Upcast is part of [Microgram](https://github.com/zalora/microgram).

 It consists of (see [Features](#features) for details):
 - `infra` - AWS infrastructure based on a [declarative spec](test/big-network.nix) in [Nix](http://nixos.org/nix/) expression language
-- nix-based tools for PaaS-style software deployment and build support - `build-remote` and `install`
+- nix-based tools for PaaS-style software deployment and build support - `build` and `install`
 - tools to bootstrap Nix on non-NixOS Linux distros

 The ultimate goal of Upcast is to make you stop thinking about deployments and focus on your apps instead.